-Doors will open at 6:15pm.
-A light reception will follow the discussion.
+A light reception followed the discussion.

 Sasha Waltz (direction/choreography) was born in Karlsruhe, Germany.
 She studied dance and choreography in Amsterdam and New York.
 In 1993, she founded her company Sasha Waltz & Guests, together with Jochen Sandig in Berlin.
 In 1996, she opened the acclaimed Sophiensæle.